flanagan-lab/flanagan-lab.github.io/_research/5-behaviour.md

 excerpt: 'We study the behaviours of animals such as pipefish and humpback whales to better understand the drivers of animal behaviour and to gain a better understanding of their behavioural ecology.'
 ---

-Add some paragraphs about the work.
-Include photos!
+Stay tuned for more details!
+In the meantime, check out [this video of wide-bodied pipefish courtship behaviour](https://youtube.com/shorts/R3dnzZz7MOE?feature=share)

-Some relevant papers and theses include:
+### Some relevant papers and theses include:

 van Eyndhoven, F. 2022.
 The role of the novel female ornament in the wide-bodied pipefish, Stigmatapora nigra. http://dx.doi.org/10.26021/12821